 Count Cinzano and longtime consultant Maurizio Castelli settled on the area of “Riserva di Caliboro” in the Maule Valley to establish Erasmo.
 The decision to farm organically was paramount from the beginning.
 In fact, the Caliboro area was chosen because of the allowance of dry farming.
 The estate was certified organic with the 2014 vintage.

-The Caliboro Valley lies along the river Perquilauquen.
-It is covered in gently sloping alluvial terraces and rich in native vegetation and wildlife.
-The area enjoys intense sunlight, dry southerly winds and optimal rainfall.
+Named for the Rio Maule that runs through the valley, Maule stretches 160 miles south of capital Santiago.
+The Caliboro Valley, where the estate is located 500ft ASL, lies along the river Perquilauquen.
+It is covered in gently sloping alluvial terraces and sandy soil and is rich in native vegetation and wildlife.
+The area enjoys intense sunlight, dry southerly winds and optimal rainfall, which allows the estate to dry farm.

 Count Cinzano’s life is inextricably linked with fine wine, with a family tradition of winemaking dating back over 400 years.
 His unshakeable dedication to producing the highest quality sustainable and organic wines is apparent with Erasmo, but it does not end with grapes.
 His dedication to the people behind the wines is foremost.
 Most of the estate’s workers live on the farm and are allowed to cultivate their own plot of land within the propriety, as well as keep their own livestock.